Skip to content

 *UPDATE: As of 7/27/2023, the COVID Response Center Hotline has been discontinued.
 To report a COVID case, please visit the COVID Positive Page.

-For Merced County, face covering requirements are based on the COVID-19 Hospital Admission Levels per CDC.
+For Merced County, prevention steps are based on the COVID-19 Hospital Admission Levels per CDC.

 (Scroll down past national data to county data and hover over Merced County on the map).